telerik/winforms-docs/controls/gridview/populating-with-data/binding-to-bindinglist.md

 ---
 title: Binding to BindingList
-page_title: Binding to BindingList | RadGridView
+page_title: Binding to BindingList - WinForms GridView Control
-description: This article shows how you can bind RadGridView to a BindingList.
+description: Learn how you can bind WinForms GridView to a BindingList.
 slug: winforms/gridview/populating-with-data/binding-to-bindinglist
 tags: binding,to,bindinglist
 published: True